TJSoftwareReuse/2012T03/FM/README.md

 1. Open your Ecipse
 2. File -> New -> Java Project

-    Remember to cancel 'Use default location' and change it to your project root directory
+    Remember to cancel 'Use default location' and change it to your project root directory path

 ## Reuse Document